-Although Universal Orlando positions the Royal Pacific Resort as a "Preferred" hotel behind its "Premier" properties, Portofino Bay and Hard Rock Hotel, and sets its rates accordingly, it sacrifices almost nothing in luxury or amenities.
+Although Universal Orlando positions the Royal Pacific Resort behind its other "Premier" properties, Portofino Bay and Hard Rock Hotel, and sets its rates accordingly, it sacrifices almost nothing in luxury or amenities.
 With everything it has to offer, not the least of which is reasonable prices, this is a great place to stay at Central Florida's other theme park vacation destination.

 - 53-acre resort with 1000 rooms

 - South Pacific theme includes teak wall hangings and an orchid garden